GermanViter/geeSave/README.md

 ## Features

 1. Backup a source folder to a destination
-2. Automatic compression of each backup into `.tar.gz`
+2. Automatic compression of each backup into `.tar.gz` (not in 1.1)
 3. Automatic cleanup: keep only the N most recent backups
 4. Logging for each action (copy, compression, deletion)